Discuss relevant News,TV Programmes and any good reads

 I didn't watch it either.
 I watch very few dramas any more as I can't sit and concentrate on them any more.
 Even when relaxing I have to be doing something else.For people who did watch, it made a change to have something new after constant repeats.

-I am now a widow and live with Beau my little rescue dog, Mistie cat and Rosie my last chicken.
+I am now a widow and live with my memories.

 I seem to remember that when I read it I found it hard to keep track of the different characters.